AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 >[!CONTEXTUALHELP]
 >id="cp_managed_ssl"
 >title="Delegate subdomains' SSL certificates to Adobe"
 >abstract="Control Panel allows you to have your subdomains' SSL certificates managed by Adobe.
-If you are using CNAMEs to set up your subdomain, certificates records will be automatically generated and provided in order to generate a certificate into your domain hosting solution."
+If you are using CNAMEs to set up your subdomain, certificates records will be automatically generated and provided in order to generate a certificate into your domain hosting solution.
+Note that this capability is only available when setting up a new subdomain.
+You cannot delegate certificates for existing delegated subdomains."

 ## Must-read {#must-read}